CJA-Cyberhack24/Google-Cybersecurity-Training-Portfolio/Course-Syllabus.md

 - Types of threats and their business impact
 - Creating mitigation strategies and response plans

-Goal: Equip me with the ability to identify risks, evaluate threats, and implement audit procedures to safeguard systems and data.
+Goal: Equiping me with the ability to identify risks, evaluate threats, and implement audit procedures to safeguard systems and data.
 This module emphasizes my critical thinking in security decision-making.

 ---